La Perouse Museum

 Randwick City Council took over management of La Perouse Museum in October 2017, and is now planning for its future development.

-The La Perouse Museum is located in the Loop of Anzac Parade.
-We are the big red building in the centre of the Headland and the entrance looks down over the bay towards the restaurants and port.
+The Museum has no entry cost.
+We are the big red building in the centre of the Headland, in the Loop of Anzac Parade.
+The front entrance is via the veranda and looks down over the bay towards the Boat Shed Restaurant and the port.

 Due to the limited parking around La Perouse, we recommend visitors use public transportation where possible.
 The nearest bus stop is 'Anzac Pde Terminus, La Perouse, ID: 203622' and is less than 2 minutes' walk from the Museum.
 It's serviced by the 390X.
+Plan your visit with Transport NSW Trip Planner.
 Visitors are also welcome to chain their bicycles along the driveway fence.

 Limited public parking is available.
 Please do not park up against the wall of the Museum and please do not block the driveway.